We have a few openings now!

 - A reflective practitioner who incorporates research and input from their professional network to improve practice.

-- A knowledgeable relationship-builder with in-depth knowledge in meeting student needs and how to navigate providing services, if needed.
+- A knowledgeable relationship-builder who understands neurodiverse students, their needs, and how to navigate providing services.

 - A creative problem solver who can observe, listen, learn, and collaborate to address complex issues.